This post is also available in: Indonesia (Indonesian)

 As per Article 21, employers must withhold taxes from remuneration and severance payments.
 In Indonesia, pension funds are approved by the Minister of Finance (MoF) and State Workers Social Security Company (PT Jamsostek).
 These funds must withhold taxes from old age savings payments and pensions.

-If you do not have a Tax ID number in Australia, your rates could be 20% or more.
+If you do not have a Tax ID number in Indonesia, your rates could be 20% or more.

 Indonesia Withholding Tax Rates